 That's it, I had everything setup to start the migration of my reports inside SharePoint.
 Actually, I thought I had everything...
 How could I move those 200 reports inside my new SharePoint site without doing the whole thing manually?

 First of all, I was able to find all the reports on my client Team Foundation Server.
 They were managing version history with it.
 Ok, so I have all my reports in a Folder based structure.
 What can I do with this?

 I've tried to open my list with the Windows Explorer view but, after "calculating" for 5 minutes, it started the upload and then crash.
 What a mess...
 With the multiple upload feature, I was not able to import more than 100 reports at once.
 Not that bad...
 But what about the meta data on those reports?
 I wanted to put some categories / Application name / module name / etc. properties.
 By using one of the methods above, I would have to modify every report manually to set those properties?
 I like spending hours with SharePoint, but not doing properties edition!!!

-I finally decide to use Sharegate to move all my reports to their new location.
-With few clicks, I was able to create 3 property templates (one for each list) and transfer all my reports from my desktop (a getlatest from the TFS server) to my 3 libraries inside SharePoint.
+I finally decide to use the SharePoint migration tool of Sharegate to move all my reports to their new location.
+With few clicks, I was able to create 3 property templates (one for each list) and transfer all my reports from my desktop (a get latest inside SharePoint.
 As simple as that!
 This tool save me a lot of time (and my client a lot of money).
 Thanks to Sharegate!

 Reports from my desktop on the left and my destination list on the right

 Defining a property template to copy my reports

 All my documents are now in my destination